Leopard 2: Armour upgrades

 For urban combat, the Leopard 2 can be fitted with different packages of modular armour.
 The Leopard 2A4M CAN, Leopard 2 PSO (Peace Support Operations) and the Leopard 2A7 can mount thick modules of composite armour along the flanks of the turret and hull, while slat armour can be adapted at the vehicle's rear.
 The armour modules provide protection against the RPG-7, which depending on the warhead can penetrate between 280 mm and 600 mm of steel armour.
 The Leopard 2A6M CAN increases protection against rocket-propelled grenades (RPGs) by including additional slat armour.

-Additional armor packages have been developed by a number of different companies.
-IBD Deisenroth has developed upgrades with MEXAS and Advanced Modular Armour Protection (AMAP) composite armor, the latter is being used on Singaporean and Indonesian Leopard 2 tanks.
-RUAG has developed an armor upgrade utilizing their SidePRO-ATR composite armor.
+Additional armour packages have been developed by a number of different companies.
+IBD Deisenroth has developed upgrades with MEXAS and Advanced Modular Armour Protection (AMAP) composite armour, the latter is being used on Singaporean and Indonesian Leopard 2 tanks.
+RUAG has developed an armour upgrade utilising their SidePRO-ATR composite armour.
 This upgrade was first presented on the IAV 2013.

 The Leopard 2A4M and 2A6M add an additional mine protection plate for the belly, which increases protection against mines and IEDs.

 On 22 February 2021, the German Defense Ministry agreed to acquire Trophy, an active protection system of Israeli design.
 17 German Army tanks will be fitted with the system, with integration planned to be completed in 2023.
 Due to logistical and technical challenges, the Bundeswehr adjusted its initial plans for integrating Trophy into 17 Leopard 2 A7A1 tanks.
 Testing of the first tanks is now expected to conclude by mid-2024, with operational deployment set for early 2025.
 These 17 units, equipped with Trophy APS, will serve as a test platform for future configurations.
-Insights gained from this implementation will optimize production of the Leopard 2 A8, which will integrate Trophy APS into all 123 planned units, enhancing Germany's armored capabilities.
+Insights gained from this implementation will optimise production of the Leopard 2 A8, which will integrate Trophy APS into all 123 planned units, enhancing Germany's armoured capabilities.

-Armor protection estimates
+Armour protection estimates

 Estimated levels of protection for the Leopard 2 range from 590 to 690 mm RHAe on the turret, 600 mm RHAe on the glacis and lower front hull on the Leopard 2A4, to 920–940 mm RHAe on the turret, 620 mm RHAe on the glacis and lower front hull on the Leopard 2A6 against kinetic projectiles.

-According to a description page hosted by the Federation of American Scientists, the armor of the Leopard 2A4 is believed to provide protection equivalent to 700 mm armor steel (RHA) against kinetic energy penetrators and 1000 mm RHA against shaped charge warheads.
+According to a description page hosted by the Federation of American Scientists, the armour of the Leopard 2A4 is believed to provide protection equivalent to 700 mm armour steel (RHA) against kinetic energy penetratours and 1000 mm RHA against shaped charge warheads.